sage-code/maj/README.md

 * Maj alphabet is similar to English alphabet and use standard QWERTY keyboard;
 * Maj alphabet has modified letters pronounced different than English;
+* Maj alphabet is deterministic and precise.
+One distinct sound for each letter;
 * All words are created manually using a translation spreadsheet;
 * Words are abbreviated as much as possible not translated one to one;
+* When there is divergence between root languages, Maj words can be original;
-* We preserve significant syllables from origin to create a shorter word;
+* We preserve significant syllables from origins to create a short word;
 * Sometimes we add letters or coda, to improve pronunciation;
 * Sometimes we cut out letters from long words to make it shorter;
-* Numerals are unique but first letter is inspired from Romanic languages;
+* Maj numerals are original but first letter is inspired from Romanic languages;
-* When there is divergence between root languages, Maj words can be original;
 * Most words including numerals are starting with consonant and end with vowel;
+* In Maj words, each letter is pronounced.
+Only letter "h" can be voiceless;

 ## The basics